 The Contractor will maintain records based on its determination to deviate in specific instances sufficient for audit review.
-The HR Director approves exceptions to the provisions described herein that are within FAR, DEAR, and FTR regulations.
+The Chief HR Officer or HR Director approves exceptions to the provisions described herein that are within FAR, DEAR, and FTR regulations.